ringbuffer-org/spatial_audio/website/posts/supercollider/encoding-sources.rst

 The SC-HOA library includes different encoders.
 This example uses the ``HOASphericalHarmonics`` class.
 This simple encoder can set the angles of incidence (azimuth, elevation) in spherical coordinates.
 Angles are controlled in radians:

-- azimuth=0 with elevation=0 is a signal straight ahead
+- azimuth = 0 with elevation=0 is a signal straight ahead
-- azimuth=-pi/2 is hard left
+- azimuth =-pi/2 is hard left
-- azimuth=pi/2 is hard right
+- azimuth = pi/2 is hard right
-- azimuth=pi is in the back.
+- azimuth = pi is in the back.

-- elevation=pi/2 is on the top
+- elevation = pi/2 is on the top
-- elevation=-pi/2 is on the bottom
+- elevation = -pi/2 is on the bottom

 This example  uses a sawtooth signal as mono input and calculates the four Ambisonics channels.